 Temporomandibular joint disorder or dysfunction, TMD, is a common condition that limits your ability to open and close your jaw during chewing, yawning and talking.
 The joint adjoins your jaw to your skull in front of your ear.
 Typical conditions that can lead to TMD are poor postures, clenching teeth, poor tooth alignment, fracture, surgery, trismus (“lockjaw”), jaw fracture or trauma and disc displacement.

 Poor postures can cause TMD due to maintained forward head postures typically due to office/computer work or driving.
-Forward head postures promote increased strain on the structures in the back of the neck such as the discs, ligaments and musculature results in poor utilization of the muscles in the front of the neck that hold our head up against gravity, strain on the temporomandibular joint (TMJ) due to the skull sliding forward such that the jaw must rest in the open position and the jaw tends to clench more than normal in order to close.
+Forward head postures promote increased strain on the structures in the back of the neck such as the discs, ligaments and musculature results in poor utilization of the muscles in the front of the neck that hold our head up against gravity, strain on the temporomandibular joint due to the skull sliding forward such that the jaw must rest in the open position and the jaw tends to clench more than normal in order to close.

-Clenching or bruxism is also a common problem with most people due to stress and typically occurs at night while you’re sleeping, however, can occur during the day.
+Clenching or bruxism (grinding teeth) is also a common problem with most people due to stress and typically occurs at night while you’re sleeping, however, can also occur during the day.
 Clenching overtime can cause the musculature around the joint to tighten, cause pain and limit your ability to fully open your mouth.

 Fractures of the jaw due to trauma can also cause limited mouth opening due to immobilization during the healing process.

 Surgery after cancer can also cause limited mouth opening due to muscle resection, radiation, guarded painful tissues and swelling.